misheska/misheska.github.com/source/_posts/2013-12-26-set-up-a-sane-ruby-cookbook-authoring-environment-for-chef.markdown

 * list element with functor item
 {:toc}

+_Updated January 2, 2014_

+* _Per Seth Vargo switched from rbenv to chruby_
+* _Switched from SublimeText 2 to SublimeText 3 - it works with SublimeChef_

 You will need to set up a sane Ruby 1.9.x development to support your Chef cookbook authoring activity on Mac OS X, Linux or Windows.
 In this Ruby environment, you will manage all the required Ruby Gem libraries